htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   a weak dependency for HTCondor.
   :jira:`2295`

+- DAGMan no longer suppresses email notifications for jobs it manages.
+  To revert behavior of suppressing notifications set :macro:`DAGMAN_SUPPRESS_NOTIFICATION` to **False**.
+  :jira:`2323`

 Bugs Fixed:

-- Fixed a bug in the htcondor eventlog read command that would fail when events were written on leap day.
+- Fixed a bug in the :tool:`htcondor eventlog read` command that would fail when events were written on leap day.
   :jira:`2318`